MEBYTEX/MEBYTEX/README.md

 ## ABOUT ME

-- 📚 Learning HTML, PHP and DB ADMINISTRATION
+- 📚 Learning HTML, PHP and DATABASE ADMINISTRATION
 - 💻 Working with DAMM STUDIOS
 - 📘 Using BOOTSTRAP
 - 📗 Studying IT WEB orientation